| AUGUST 1,2004Hello all,

 appointments available 'til november. i explained

-jayden's situation and she has fit us in for this
+situation and she has fit us in for this

 friday at 10:00am. according to the neurosurgeon, she